Akay97/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task (9) changed the mode of the file "hello" to 753 Task (10) writes a script that changes the mode of two files in reference to each other Task (11) writes a script that add permission to the current directory and its subdirectories
+Task (9) changed the mode of the file "hello" to 753 Task (10) writes a script that changes the mode of two files in reference to each other Task (11) writes a script that add permission to the current directory and its subdirectories Task (12) creates a script that makes a directory and assigned a mode of 751 to it